GuckLab/ggf/docs/index.rst

 =================

-ggf is a Python library for computing global geometric factors and corresponding stresses acting on a dielectric, elastic, spheroidal objects in the optical stretcher.
+ggf is a Python library for computing global geometric factors and corresponding stresses acting on dielectric, elastic, spheroidal objects in the optical stretcher.
 This is the documentation of ggf version |release|.